 Upon hiring or admittance, all staff and partners of PwC Canada are provided with the PwC Global Code of Conduct (the PwC Code).
-They are expected to live by the values expressed in the PwC Code in the course of their professional careers and have a responsibility to report and express concerns, and to do so fairly, honestly and professionally when dealing with a difficult situation or when observing behaviours inconsistent with the PwC Code.
-Each firm in the PwC network provides a mechanism to report issues.
-There is also a confidential global reporting option on pwc.com/codeofconduct.
-PwC Canada has adopted an accountability framework to facilitate remediation of behaviours that are inconsistent with the PwC Code.
+They are expected to live by the values expressed in the PwC Code in the course of their professional careers at our firm and have a responsibility to report and express concerns, and to do so fairly, honestly and professionally when dealing with a difficult situation or when observing behaviours inconsistent with the PwC Code.
+In addition, every partner and staff are required to complete new hire training, which covers the ethics and compliance network standards, including ethics and the Code of Conduct.